omeka/omeka-s-enduser/docs/sites/site_pages.md

 In **Grid**, you will see two buttons:

-- The Preview Layout button will preview the layout in the right-hand drawer.
+- The Preview Layout button (a small icon of a 2x3 grid of blocks) will preview the layout in the right-hand drawer.
 This will show you all the blocks currently on the page and their width in terms of the columns on the page.
 It will also show block groups with an extra outline around the group's contents.
 - The Configure Layout button (gear icon) will allow you to select a [template for the page](#page-templates), and define the gaps (in pixels) between the columns and rows of blocks.
 - If you make a mistake in your grid page layout settings, you can reset the page to the most recently saved version by clicking the "Restore" button that appears to the right of these buttons.